sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/rule-templates.md

 required     |
 -------------|------
-description  | List of keys the rule template argument requires.
-The listed keys must be configured in the [properties][2] object. required     | false type         | Array example      | {{< language-toggle >}}
+description  | List of attributes the rule template argument requires.
+The listed attributes must be configured in the [properties][2] object. required     | false type         | Array example      | {{< language-toggle >}}